Beauty and Bullets

 Beauty and Bullets is a 1928 American silent Western film directed by Ray Taylor and written by George H. Plympton and Carl Krusada.
 The film stars Ted Wells, Duane Thompson, Jack Kenny and Wilbur Mack.
 The film was released on December 16, 1928, by Universal Pictures.

 Plot

-Joe Kemp (Jack Kenny) and his gang attempt a robbery on the express company's payroll, only to be thwarted by Bill Allen (Ted Wells).
-Bill recognizes one of the bandits as Frank Crawford (Wilbur Mack), the brother of his sweetheart, Mary Crawford (Duane Thompson).
+Joe Kemp and his gang attempt a robbery on the express company's payroll, only to be thwarted by Bill Allen.
+Bill recognizes one of the bandits as Frank Crawford, the brother of his sweetheart, Mary Crawford.
 After breaking up the robbery attempt, Bill attempts to take the payroll home with him for safekeeping, but Kemp's gang jumps him and makes off with the money.
 Bill eventually brings the gang to justice and asks to have Frank remanded into his custody.